any-docs/css/content/guides/selectors/index.md

   - Lists the pseudo-classes, selectors that allow the selection of elements based on state information that is not contained in the document tree, defined in the various CSS modules and HTML.

 - [Using the `:target` pseudo-class in selectors](/guides/Selectors/Using_:target)
-  - Learn how to use the {{CSSXref(":target")}} pseudo-class to style the target element a URL's fragment identifier.
+  - Learn how to use the `:target` pseudo-class to style the target element a URL's fragment identifier.

 - [Privacy and the `:visited` selector](/guides/Selectors/Privacy_and_:visited)
   - Explores the style limitations set on the `:visited` class for user privacy.